siaflab/Telecoding-Shield-for-Raspberry-Pi-Zero/README.md

 Power supply to Raspberry Pi Zero can also be done from this shield in the range of 5V to 14V.
 If you change the grade of the DC - DC converter, such as changing from Murata's "OKL-T/3-W12N-C" to "OKL-T/6-W12N-C", you can select the current value required for your system.
 The current can be supplied up to 6 A, it is possible to operate rasberry pi 3.
-This module successfully communicated between the ground and the stratosphere in our <a href="http://space-moere.org">project</a>.
+This Shield successfully communicated between the ground and the stratosphere in our <a href="http://space-moere.org">project</a>.

 <img src="https://github.com/siaflab/Telecoding-Shield-for-Raspberry-Pi-Zero/blob/master/brd_img.png" alt="brd_img" width="640" title="brd_img">